industrial-edge/Performance-Analytics/docs/Installation.md

 ### Configure Databus

-Open the Industrial Edge Management App and launch the Databus configurator.
+Go to the *Industrial Edge Management UI > Data Connections*, select "Databus" and launch it on the onboarded Edge Device.

 When the configurator is open, add a user with the topic: `ie/#`.
 In this use case we use the credentials "edge" / "edge".
 The credentials can be chosen freely but must be the same in all system apps.